Volkswagen California review

 Van drivers are expected to spend several hours behind the wheel every day, and the VW Transporter – the basis of the California – was designed with that in mind.
 The dashboard is actually very car-like in terms of layout, and its commercial vehicle nature is only given away by the steep angle of the steering wheel.
 You'll even find Volkswagen's sophisticated Active Information dashboard digital display in the Ocean trim.

-While both the Coast, Ocean and Beach models have all the expected family car must-have features, such as alloy wheels, air conditioning, central locking and DAB radio, it's the camping equipment that really defines what the California is all about.
-And it's easy to see where the extra cost of Volkswagen’s camper goes compared to the Transporter van or Caravelle People Carrier.
+While the Beach Camper, Beach Tour, Surf and Ocean models all have the expected family car must-have features, such as alloy wheels, air conditioning, central locking and DAB radio, it's the camping equipment that really defines what the California is all about.
+And it's easy to see where the extra cost of Volkswagen’s camper goes compared to the Transporter van.

 The range starts with the California Beach Camper, which gets a loft bed for two, a manually operated pop-up canvas roof and a three-seat bench in the rear that folds down into a two-person bed.
 It also gets a useful camping table and two folding chairs that are stored in the doors when not in use, swivelling front seats, and a stowable fold-out mini kitchen with a single gas hob.

-The Beach Tour costs slightly more to buy and does without the kitchen facilities, meaning you’ll need to cook outside when camping.
+The Beach Tour costs slightly more to buy, but actually does without the kitchen facilities, meaning you’ll need to cook outside when camping.
 It gets a two-bed layout but the lower bed is wider thanks to the removal of the kitchen facilities, which also makes it more spacious inside.
+Both Beach versions get 17-inch alloy wheels, a 6.5-inch colour touchscreen and air conditioning, plus safety systems such as cruise control and autonomous emergency braking, along with crosswind assist and a driver attention system.

-The California Ocean gets a pop-up roof that is electric rather than manually operated, and you also get a sophisticated monitoring system to keep an eye on battery and water levels, as well as three-zone climate control.
-Oceans also have an auxiliary heating system to warm your camper up while you're away.
+It also gets a pop-up roof that is electric rather than manually operated, and you get a sophisticated monitoring system to keep an eye on battery and water levels, as well as three-zone climate control.
 It really does offer a lavish overnight sleeping solution, but seasoned campers used to roughing it under canvas will wonder if all these extra touches are really worthwhile.

 Practicality & boot space

 Combine the steeply angled steering wheel with a high-set driver's seat that feels more like an armchair, and the California is very comfortable.
-The view forwards and sideways is extremely good, but you'll need to get used to having barely any view backwards or over your shoulder.
+The view forwards and sideways is extremely good, but you'll need to get used to having barely any view backwards or over your shoulder – especially if you go for one of the higher-spec models with the built-in kitchen and bulky cupboards.
 Fortunately, the mirrors are big and do a good job of eliminating blind spots.

 Passengers will have barely any reason to complain.
 The passenger bench is mounted towards the back of the cabin, and can slide fore and aft along floor-mounted rails.
 Legroom is seemingly limitless no matter where the bench is positioned, but the traditional boot area will vary in size accordingly.
 Fortunately, there's masses of storage space distributed throughout, from the pair of big glove boxes, huge door bins and bottle compartments, to the drawers under the rear bench.